This chapter is a continued part of 18| Nanboku-Cho Period Sword (North and South Dynasty Sword. Please read Chapter 18 before reading this section.

 The circle above indicates the time we discuss in this section

-The drawing below is the illustration from chapter 18.
-Please compare this illustration to the photo on the right.
+The drawing below is the illustration from Chapter 18 Nanboku-Cho Period Sword.
+Please compare this drawing to the photo on the right.
 It shows the similarity of the shape.
-Keep in mind this illustration is the shape of a very long sword that was shortened at a later time.
-At the Nanboku-cho time, swordsmiths created 3, 4, 5 feet long swords.
-Later shortened to 2 to 2.5 feet or so length.
+Keep in mind this illustration is the shape of a once very long sword that was shortened at a later time.
+During the Nanboku-cho time, swordsmiths created 3, 4, or even 5 feet long blades, but later, they shortened them to approximately 2 to 2.5 feet or so.

 Chogi* from Sano Museum Catalogue (Permission granted)

 Shape ——— Originally very long.
 Shortened to approximately around 2 to 2.5 feet.
 Hamon ——–Wide showy tempered line.
 Mostly Nioi, but Nie shows also.
-Sunagashi (砂流 brush mark like) appears.
+Sunagashi (砂流 brush stroke- like) appears.
 Notare (wavy) mixed with Gunome.
-Sometimes Chogi’s created one pair of ear robe shape hamon called Chogi’s earlobe shape midare.
+Sometimes Chogi’s created the double Gunome-style hamon (connected two half-circles).
+This shape resembles a pair of earlobes, therefore, it is called Chogi’s Mimigata–midare (irregular hamon mixed with earlobe-like shape).
 Boshi ——— Irregular Midare and sharp turn back.
 Ji-hada ——- Itame (a wood grain)

 Aoe from Sano Museum Catalogue (Permission granted)

-Aoe is pronounced “A” as apple, “o” as original, and “e” like an egg.
-Aoe is a swordsmith from Bittchu province which is next to Bizen.
+Aoe (青江) is pronounced “A” as apple, “o” as original, and “e” like an egg.
+Aoe is a swordsmith from Bittchu province, that is next to Bizen.
 Therefore the characteristic of the sword, Ko-Aoe (old Aoe), and Ko-Bizen (old Aoe) are similar.